 Thank you all for the loving and kind words about Joy.
-She still hasn’t returned home and I am still so sad.
-I don’t know how to feel about where she might be but deep down I hope she is safe and warm (but not too hot) and not hungry.
-I hope she is with bird friends and flying high.
-She has always loved other birds, so I hope that is what she was looking for.
-But I miss her little voice and I miss her presence.
+She still hasn’t returned home, and we are heartbroken.
+I’m not sure how to feel about where she might be, but I hope she’s safe and warm (but not too hot), and not hungry.
+I hope she’s with bird friends and flying high.
+She’s always been interested in other birds, so I’m hoping that’s what she was looking for.
+But I miss her small voice and her presence.

 It is far too quiet in our home.

-I am publishing the August tater tot post a week early in honor of my sweet friend Rachel, one of my biggest supporters over the years and just a great person.
-She is a nurse in Ohio and she is on bed rest fighting coronavirus.
+I am publishing the August tater tot post a week early in honor of my friend Rachel, who has been one of my biggest supporters over the years and is just a wonderful person.
+She is a nurse in Ohio who is on bed rest due to coronavirus.

-Keep fighting it friend and keep giving your state HELL about wearing masks.
+Continue to fight it friend, and keep giving your state HELL about wearing masks.

 We are an ally to all of our friends.
-I believe that we can be better and I believe that some of you out there that are reading this really want to be better too, but don’t know how to do that.
-Maybe you don’t even know what an ally is and are too afraid to ask.
-It’s okay to ask questions, so here is what the definition of an ally is:
+I believe we can be better, and I believe that those of you reading this want to be better as well, but don’t know how.
+Perhaps you don’t know what an ally is and are too afraid to ask.
+It’s okay to ask questions, so here is what an ally is:

 Being an ally means someone is willing to act with and for others in pursuit of ending oppression and creating equality.
 An ally is someone whose personal commitment to fighting oppression and prejudice is reflected in willingness to educate oneself about different identities and experiences.

-Being an ally to our friends and family is a pleasant thing to do, is the right thing to do.
-What happened to caring about each other?
-I feel like being a nice person just isn’t valued anymore, being soft is mocked.
-More about that at the end of the post.
+Being an ally to our friends and family is not only a nice thing to do, but it is also the right thing to do.

 By the way, senior citizens?
 We love you.
 We want you here.
 You are a valuable resource to all of us.
 Your stories are important, and we still have so many things to learn from you.